anigmetov/hera/README.txt

 See README files in subdirectories for usage and building.

-If you use Hera in your project, we would appreciate if you cite the corresponding paper:
+If you use Hera in your project, we would appreciate if you cite the corresponding paper.

+Bottleneck or Wasserstein distance:

 Michael Kerber, Dmitriy Morozov, and Arnur Nigmetov, "Geometry Helps to Compare Persistence Diagrams.", Journal of Experimental Algorithmics, vol. 22, 2017, pp. 1--20.
 (conference version: ALENEX 2016).
-The BibTeX is below:

 @article{jea_hera,
   title={Geometry helps to compare persistence diagrams},